pixelnest/presskit.html/README.md

 ## Why

+**Why reimplement [presskit()][dopresskit]?** **presskit.html** is basically a static site generator for [presskit()][dopresskit].
+Everything is built once on your computer, and then distributed as static files to your users.

-**Why reimplement [presskit()][dopresskit]?** We love the concept behind static site generators like [Jekyll](https://jekyllrb.com) or [Hugo](https://gohugo.io).
+We love the concept behind static site generators like [Jekyll](https://jekyllrb.com) or [Hugo](https://gohugo.io).
 These tools create lightweight static HTML pages, which are, by design, more secure and efficient than using a PHP server, for example.

-Moreover, if you use one of these tools to build your company or product's website, you can simply drop the result of **presskit.html** into your site directly — it's just HTML pages, after all. 😉
+Moreover, if you use one of these tools to build your company or product's website, you can simply drop the result of **presskit.html** into your site directly, whatever the technology you are using — it's just HTML pages, after all. 😉

+That's mainly why we built **presskit.html** — that's how we make our websites, and we can integrate our presskits more easily this way.

 We have also added some nice little things (like a "Press Copy Request" button, or widgets integration) and created a more robust implementation of [presskit()][dopresskit] (which is, unfortunately, un-maintained since 2014).